By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

-Marbury v.
-Madison is regarded as one of the most noteworthy cases ever to hit the Supreme Court.
+Marbury vs. Madison is regarded as one of the most noteworthy cases ever to hit the Supreme Court.
 According to Marbury v.
 Madison, “A relatively minor lawsuit led to one of the most important Supreme Court decisions in American history, Marbury v.
-Madison laying the foundation of the Court’s ability to render decisions about laws and actions” (Urofsky, 2000).
-This quote sums up exactly how important Marbury v.
-Madison was to ensure that there is and will be equal power between the legislative, executive, and judicial branches.
-We now view the Supreme Court as the final arbiter of the Constitution and it has the ability to prevent the other two branches from gaining unlimited power.
-The establishment of judicial review reinforced the checks and balances that are foundational to American democracy.
+Madison laying the foundation of the Court’s ability to render decisions about laws and actions.”
+This quote sums up exactly how important Marbury vs. Madison was to ensure that there is and will be equal power between the legislative, executive, and judicial branches.
+We now view the Supreme Court as the final arbiter of the Constitution and has the ability to not let the other two branches get unlimited power.

 Browse our vast selection of original essay samples, each expertly formatted and styled